Healthy Homes Assessment Normandale

 Rental Property Home Assessments Normandale

-The areas of rental property that are affected with Health Homes Standards.
+Rental property areas affected to Healthy Homes Standards.
 Healthy Homes Standards in Normandale include each:

 • Living Rooms